State Boat and Water Safety Grant Program

 Eligible Projects:

-- Boats, motors and trailers used for boating safety work – including patrol, search & rescue and aids to navigation.
+1. Boats, motors and trailers used for boating safety work – including patrol, search and rescue and aids to navigation.

-- Other equipment, supplies or materials used for boating safety enforcement, search & rescue, outreach or aids to navigation.
+3. Other equipment, supplies or materials used for boating safety enforcement, search and rescue, outreach or aids to navigation.

 Priorities: A set of criteria is used to evaluate grant applications.
-A panel of three B&W safety staff independently rates each item applied for on a scale from 1 to 10, based on these qualifications.
+A panel of three Boat and Water safety staff independently rates each item applied for on a scale from 1 to 10, based on these qualifications.

 Level of Assistance: Up to 100% of eligible costs.
 In a number of cases the county will pay for a portion of the equipment out of their own funds.
-This is required if it is also to be used for non-boating safety activities.
+This is required if equipment will be used for non-boating safety activities.

-General Information: This program has been ongoing since 2006 and assisted 43 counties in 2013.
+General Information: This program has been ongoing since 2006.

-How to Apply: Grant proposal forms are e-mailed by DNR to all participating counties in late March or early April each year.
+How to Apply: Grant proposal forms are e-mailed by DNR to all participating counties in October.
 Forms are then returned to DNR, scored by three DNR staff members using a set of criteria, and then ranked.
 Using the ranking and funds available, a cutoff score is established.
-Grant forms are sent to the selected counties in May for county board approval and return to DNR.
-Those counties that had no items selected are notified by individual letters.
-Counties must then purchase the item from July 1- early Sept.
-Invoices for reimbursement are due to DNR by a specified date - around Sept.
-15th.
+Grant forms are then sent to the selected counties for county signatures and returned to DNR.
+Counties not funded will be notified by individual letters.
+Once all equipment is received and paid for, counties may submit an invoice for reimbursement.

 Questions regarding these three grant programs should be directed to: